Glossary for business users of the Power BI service

-This was replaced with nav pane but might still appear in some documentation.
+This term was replaced with nav pane but might still appear in some documentation.
 The controls along the left edge of Power BI service.
 First instance: navigation pane.
 Subsequent mentions or tight spaces: nav pane.

 Your level of access is determined by the Power BI license associated with your account and the capacity type where content is stored.
-For example, in shared capacity a user with a Power BI Pro license can collaborate only with users who are also assigned a Pro license.
+For example, in shared capacity, a user with a Power BI Pro license can collaborate only with users who are also assigned a Pro license.
 In shared capacity, a free license enables access to only the user’s personal workspace.
 However, when content is in Premium capacity, users with a Pro license can share that content with users who are assigned a free license.
 A license is assigned to a user and can be a free or Pro license.
 Depending on how the license was acquired, it might be paid or unpaid.
 The accounts are either per-user or organizational.
 Per-user accounts are available as free or Pro.
 A Power BI free user is either using stand-alone Power BI Desktop or is using Power BI service stand-alone or is using Power BI service within an organization that has a Premium organizational subscription.
 The Power BI per-user Pro account is a paid monthly subscription that allows for collaboration and sharing of content with other Pro users.
 The organizational Premium (also known as Premium capacity) subscription adds a layer of features on top of per-user licenses.
-For example, free per-user account holders within an organization that has a Premium subscription, are able to do much more with Power BI than free users without Premium.
-For example, free users in Premium organizational accounts, can collaborate with colleagues and can view content that's hosted on Power BI Premium capacity.
+For example, free per-user account holders within an organization that has a Premium subscription, are able to do more with Power BI than free users without Premium.
+For example, free users in Premium organizational accounts, can collaborate with colleagues and can view content hosted on Power BI Premium capacity.

 list page or content list

 One of the section pages for the elements in the nav pane.
 For example, Create, Data hub, or My workspace.